Les Claypool: C2B3

-Also in 2002, Claypool collaborated with guitarist Buckethead, Parliament-Funkadelic/Talking Heads keyboardist Bernie Worrell, and former Primus drummer Bryan Mantia under the name Colonel Claypool's Bucket of Bernie Brains (stylized "C2B3," which is to be pronounced as "C Squared, B Cubed").
+Also in 2002, Claypool collaborated with guitarist Buckethead, Parliament-Funkadelic/Talking Heads keyboardist Bernie Worrell, and former Primus drummer Bryan Mantia under the name Colonel Claypool's Bucket of Bernie Brains (stylized "C2B3," which is pronounced as "C Squared, B Cubed").
 Their concerts pushed the improvisational envelope by preparing no material and not rehearsing beforehand.
 At one of their shows they prepared sandwiches onstage for the audience to eat.

 C2B3 re-united in 2004 to record The Big Eyeball in the Sky, an album with equal parts instrumental and vocal songs.
 The band began an 18-state tour of the US on September 24, 2004.
-Aux TV was dismissive of Claypool's effort, but when the tour landed back in Northern California where Claypool lives, the local press gave a very positive review.
+Aux TV was dismissive of Claypool's effort, but when the tour arrived in Northern California where Claypool lives the local press gave a very positive review.

 The album features only one guest, the childlike multi-instrumentalist Gabby La La (noted as Gabby Lang on Les Claypool's Frog Brigade's Purple Onion) on vocals and sitar.
 She also opened on every show (sometimes to scathingly negative reviews) during the 2004 tour as a solo act, and sometimes with members of C2B3.
 Claypool also produced and performed on Gabby La La's first album, Be Careful What You Wish For....
 Gabby La La is the first artist Les has signed to his label since Charlie Hunter in 1993.
 He has performed select shows with her (including the 2005 Bonnaroo Music Festival) and added her to his then new touring band, Les Claypool & His Fancy Band.
 The 2005 Fancy Band line-up also included Skerik, Dillon and Lane.

 At the end of 2005, Claypool released 5 Gallons of Diesel, a video retrospective of all of his work away from Primus.

 2006

 Of Whales and Woe and the Fancy Band

-On May 30, 2006, Claypool released a solo album, Of Whales and Woe, with guest appearances by Skerik, Mike Dillon and Gabby La La.
-This album includes the song "Robot Chicken", which is the theme song of the popular Adult Swim show of the same name.
-His son Cage and his daughter Lena even make a special appearance on the song "Back Off Turkey".
+On May 30, 2006, Claypool released a solo album, Of Whales and Woe, with guest appearances by Skerik, Mike Dillon, and Gabby La La.
+The album includes the song "Robot Chicken", which is the theme song of the show of the same name that airs on Adult Swim.
+His son Cage and his daughter Lena make a special appearance on the song "Back Off Turkey".
 The release was followed by a tour of the U.S. with the following lineup: